 The law regarding Wills and Estates is described here in general terms.
-This is not meant to be a legal authority on the subject, nor a self help kit on making a Will or distributing an estate.
+This is not meant to be a legal authority on the subject.
+It is not a self-help kit on making a Will, distributing an estate or dealing with concerns you may have as a beneficiary.
 For specific legal advice you should consult a lawyer and may also require advice from other professionals, such as an accountant or other estate planner.

 Although we have tried to use easy to understand language throughout this booklet, it will be helpful to first become familiar with a few special terms that relate to this area of the law.

 Testator - The person who makes a Will.

 Testatrix - Sometimes used to describe a female testator.